Everything’s great on paper with my life, career, etc. Others even say they are envious, but I don’t want to do it anymore. What’s wrong with me?

 How can I decide between two (or more) ideas/projects that mean so much to me?
 Sometimes, I think it’s one and then I change my mind.
 And I get nowhere.
 The proverb “chase two rabbits, catch neither” comes to mind.
 What do I do?

 Sounds like a “Sophie’s Choice”, named after the Oscar-winning film starring Meryl Streep.
 Sophie, a Polish mother entering a Nazi concentration camp must decide between which of her two children, Ewa and Jan she can save.
 You and your multiple ideas and/or projects also make a family.
 Forcing you to forsake one is a form of evil.

 Anton Chekhov, who made his fortune writing so he could study medicine, answered: “I don’t know why one can’t chase two rabbits at the same time, even in the literal sense of those words.
 If you have the hounds, go ahead and pursue.”
 So, you have two options: hire and higher ed.
 Hire some hounds: delegate and outsource parts of your projects to others.
 Higher education means learning to herd them.
 Both are harder than hunting but the long-term pay offs are higher

-: I have an idea for a business (or nonprofit, book or other creative work) but everyone says it’s not feasible—or even a downright bad idea.
+I have an idea for a business (or nonprofit, creative work e.g. a book, etc.) but everyone says it’s not feasible—or even a downright bad idea.
 They’ve even showed me why it won’t work.
 Intellectually, I see their points, but I can’t seem to abandon the idea.
 What should I do?